 Products containing any kind of composite wood (such as plywood, OSB, particle board, medium density fiberboard, engineered wood flooring) must meet one of several standards for low formaldehyde and VOC content, such as those imposed by the California Air Resources Board (CARB) Phase II, one of the strictest rules for VOC content in wood products in the country.
 Since composite wood can be found in all kinds of products from structural sheathing (all of Deltec’s structural sheathing is PS-2 plywood, which is CARB II compliant) to trim, doors, cabinetry, and engineered hardwood flooring, practically any finish selection the homeowner made had to be researched for compliance.
 Meanwhile, any carpet or carpet pad, another historic source of high VOCs, must be vetted to comply with CRI’s Green Label program and may not be installed in high moisture areas such as kitchens or bathrooms.
-Lastly, interior paints and stains have to meet one of a number of different standards for low VOC content and avoidance of the use of other harmful chemicals.
+Lastly, interior paints and stains have to meet one of a number of different standards for low VOC content and avoid the use of other harmful chemicals.

-Radon is a naturally occurring gas that can creep into your home from the soil it’s built upon and can build up in the indoor air of an enclosed building.
+Radon is a naturally occurring gas that can creep into your home from the soil it’s built upon, and can build up in the indoor air of an enclosed building.
 Breathing in air containing radon gas can lead to lung cancer.
 In fact, radon is the second leading cause of lung cancer in the US, after smoking.

 Particulate Matter Source Control

 The single most damaging air pollutant to human health isn’t radon, it isn’t a VOC, and it isn’t even a chemical that comes from a building material at all.
 That superlative actually goes to class of air pollutants called particular matter, specifically “PM10” —particulate matter with a diameter of 10 microns or less, and “PM2.5”—with a diameter of 2.5 microns or less.
 These air pollutants are one of the key contributors to smog and reduced visibility.
-They also contribute to climate change and their health impacts are very significant.
+They also contribute to climate change, and yet their health impacts are especially significant.
 The small diameter makes it easy for these particles to get past of body’s defenses when you inhale, causing short and long term lung irritation.
-PM2.5 is small enough to penetrate deep into your blood stream where it is suspected to do all kinds of damage to your lungs, heart, and even brain functioning.
-Particulate matter is produced primarily from burning coal, fossil fuels, and especially wood.
+PM2.5 is even small enough to penetrate deep into your blood stream where it is suspected to do all kinds of damage to your lungs, heart, and even brain functioning.
+Particulate matter is produced primarily from burning coal, fossil fuels, and especially from burning wood.
 According to the World Health Association, PM2.5 has caused the largest drop in life expectancy around the world of any air pollutant.

 While particulate matter is a huge problem in developing countries with lower air quality standards and a greater dependence on dirtier fuels for power and home cooking, many don’t think about the fact that the fireplaces and wood stoves in our own homes generate notable quantities of particulate matter.
 Meanwhile, air-tight construction creates a greater risk that an improperly designed fireplace or stove will have chronic problems with dumping smoke into the house.
 Indoor Air Plus thus requires outside air intakes for any wood burning appliance, and specifies that only those units tested by the EPA to produce reduced particulate matter can be used.
-While this does not eliminate wood fireplaces or wood stoves from IAP certified homes—something that I’ve seen firsthand would be a deal breaker to some clients who are attached to the idea of a fireplace—it does mean these products must be selected carefully from the EPA list, and specified with an outside air intake kit.
+While this does not eliminate wood fireplaces or wood stoves from IAP certified homes (something that I’ve seen would be a deal breaker to some clients who are attached to the idea of a fireplace) it does mean these products must be selected carefully from the EPA list, and specified with an outside air intake kit.
 Though in truth, those clients who are especially concerned about their health should consider skipping out on burning wood inside their home.